 I spend a lot of time in my office in front of computers, and occasionally I experience some neck pain and tightness in the back as a result.
-Hence, I’ve been trying to take more computer breaks and improve my posture while sitting.
+Hence, other than hiring a fitness trainer once a week to get me back into the gym, I’ve been trying to take more computer breaks and improve my posture while sitting.
 I heard that exercise balls can help with the latter.
 While the evidence is lacking, I thought an exercise ball would at least be a cool thing to have.
 They are inexpensive enough so I decided to give one a try.

 I found an “anti-burst, professional grade” GoFit Pro Ball on eBay for under $20.
 The package that was shipped to me was surprisingly small for a stability ball that was 65 centimeters in diameter (the recommended size for someone my height).